How To Grow Carolina Reaper Peppers From Seed to Harvest

 Supplies:

-These items make up the basic recipe for a successful germination.
-The seedling heat mat is the only optional item, but it allows us to control soil temperature as the seeds are germinating.
-Warmer soil leads to drastically faster germination.
-As an alternative, you can simply find a warmer spot in your house to sprout the seeds.
+These items make up the basic recipe for successful germination.
+The seedling heat mat is the only optional item, but warming the soil leads to drastically faster germination.
+As an alternative, you can simply find a warmer spot in your home to sprout the seeds.

 With all your items in hand, start by putting on your nitrile gloves.
 Trust me, the capsaicin residue on the seeds can and will burn you if you aren’t careful!